xxdoc/VbPcre2/README.md

 # VBScript.Regexp - PCRE2 portable VB6 proxy wrapper

-## WARNING: This is still Alpha-version:
-* Need more testing.

 This wrapper:
  - is portable (you can make a single EXE)
  - automatically switch from "VBScript.Regexp" to PCRE2 engine, if first one is failed (e.g. damaged VBScript.dll, or registry data).